JMiguelsilva2003/Analise-de-Desempenho/atividades/002/README.md

     (No Windows, o comando pode ser `programa.exe`)

 ### Passo 5: Analisar a Saída
-* O programa irá executar todas as ações do `arq.txt`, imprimindo a lista no terminal sempre que encontrar o comando `P`.
+* O programa irá executar todas as ações do `.txt`, imprimindo a lista no terminal sempre que encontrar o comando `P`.